 Keep Your Piggy Bank Happy

-To save that extra cash and not go over your budget on Alaska and Juneau cruises, plan ahead.
+To save that extra cash and not go over your budget, plan ahead.
 Bring everything you will need with you because it is going to cost more when you get there.
 Take care with searching for the best airline prices and if time will allow, be flexible.
 Eat at the included dining options and do the math when it comes to beverage and alcohol packages before making the decision to purchase.

-Booking Juneau cruises, Ketchikan cruises, or Skagway cruises early or late in the season will grab you the best deals but also sign up for last-minute cruise opportunities that may come up, just in case.
-Skip the luxuries and onboard amenities like spa services and fine dining and re-direct that money towards the best Alaska cruise excursions so you are getting every possible memory per dollar in your trip.
+Booking your Alaska cruise early or late in the season will grab you the best deals but also sign up for last-minute cruise opportunities that may come up, just in case.
+Skip the luxuries and onboard amenities like spa services and fine dining and re-direct that money towards the best Alaska cruise excursions so you are getting every possible memory per dollar on your trip.